 In 2013 Nikko hit an important milestone in his career with his first solo art show “Renati”.
 Working primarily in oils, Nikko debuted a series of paintings at the Corpro Gallery in Santa Monica, CA to acclaimed reviews.
 When he looks at everything it took to get to that point he realizes he wouldn’t be where he is now without the dedicated help of his wife Joanne, “Everything I have done was only possible because of her help.”

 Today Nikko is extremely humbled by the love and support of his fans, friends, and family.
 He also now has a tattoo collection of his very own and continues to learn by only getting tattooed by people he can learn from.
-He spends his life dedicated to tattooing at Black Anchor Collective, travelling the World and spending time with his family.
+He spends his life dedicated to tattooing, travelling the World and spending time with his family.